 Here is everything you ever wanted to know about sugar, plus the lowdown on all the many different types of sweeteners on the market today.

 How did we ever get to a place where there are so many types of sweeteners on the market that there might be genuine confusion?
 Just 100 years ago, there was only cane sugar, sorghum, honey and maple syrup, and Americans each ate less than two pounds a year of them, total.

-But today, whether from soda, snacks, cereal, pasta, bread or other packaged foods, Americans each eat the equivalent of22 teaspoons of sugar a day, adding up to about 160 pounds of sugar per person, per year.
+But today, whether from soda, snacks, cereal, pasta, bread or other packaged foods, Americans each eat the equivalent of 22 teaspoons of sugar a day (teens get 34!), adding up to over 70 pounds of sugar per person, per year.
 And in just 32 ounces of soda, you (or your teen) can easily consume at least a quarter pound of sugar a day!

 According to Rachel K. Johnson, lead author of a paper published in the American Heart Association (AHA) journal Circulation, too much sugar not only makes Americans fat, but also is a key culprit in diabetes, high blood pressure, heart disease, and stroke.
 The typical American high-sugar diet is also a major factor in the development of cancer and Alzheimer’s disease too.